DonSchenck/rsgetalbumslist/README.md

 # rsgetalbumslist
 Returns a JSON array of Rolling Stones Albums

+## Part of the Red Hat Developer learning path entitled "Using Red Hat OpenShift labels"

-# Use s2i to build this in OpenShift
+### Use s2i to build this in OpenShift